Johnstx/Volumes-for-Data-Persistence-in-Kubernetes/Project23.md

 ```
     kubectl rollout restart deploy nginx-deployment
 ```
-This will terminate the running pod and spin up a new one. observe the data persistence.
+This will terminate the running pod and spin up a new one.
+Observe the data persistence.

+Remember to clean up your cluster after you are done to prevent cloud costs.